PatrickKalkman/Pirple-Assignment-2/readme.md

 - ~~Setup environment~~
 - ~~Create an user service~~
 - ~~Create an token service~~
-- Create a menuitem service
+- ~~Create a menuitem service~~
-- Create a shopping cart service
+- ~~Create a shopping cart service~~
+- Create an order service that integrates with stripe
-- Integrate with Strip.com for payments
+- Integrate with Stripe.com for payments
 - Integrate with mailgun for emailing receipts.